 Keep Good Records

 You know your child better than anyone and are therefore in the position to make the best daily observations about your child.
-It is important to be scientific in your approach to helping your child: keeping records of changes you are implementing and any changes you observe.
-Most of our parents have a large notebook where they can keep records, write observations and store lab reports.
+Record the changes you are implementing (including diet) and any changes you observe in your child.
+Most parents in our practice have a large notebook where they keep records, write observations and if applicable, store lab reports.

 Start by making a problem list and note the areas of struggle or difficulty for your child.
 These may Include: